Duplicate Bag Tables

 Opening and closing

-Section titled “Opening and closing”import slate/duplicate_bag
+Section titled “Opening and closing”import gleam/dynamic/decodeimport slate/duplicate_bag

-let assert Ok(table) = duplicate_bag.open("data/events.dets")
+let assert Ok(table) = duplicate_bag.open("data/events.dets", key_decoder: decode.string, value_decoder: decode.string)

 // ... use the table ...